Self-induced heterogeneity in deeply supercooled liquids

-I directly probe this self-induced heterogeneity by studying dynamic and static properties of statistically independent mesoscopic systems.
-As pioneered by Heuer and coworkers~\cite{buchner1999potential,la2006relation,heuer2008exploring} and illustrated in Fig.~\ref{fig:local}(a), the study of small systems grants access to local fluctuations created by the specific packing adopted locally in each configuration.
-Also key to our study is the use of the swap Monte Carlo algorithm~\cite{ninarello2017models} which provides fast equilibration down to the experimental glass transition and allows to probe local fluctuations in the appropriate temperature regime.
-We characterise the dynamics of elementary systems using isoconfigurational averaging~\cite{widmer2004reproducible} to obtain smooth time correlations characterizing each sample.
-We can measure both sample-to-sample fluctuations of the relaxation dynamics and the local lifetime of the dynamic heterogeneity, which compare well with recent experiments~\cite{paeng2015ideal,manz2018single,manz2019correlating,zhang2018spatially}.
-At the static level, we characterise sample-to-sample fluctuations of the Franz-Parisi free energy~\cite{franz1997phase}, which is directly related, in bulk systems, to the configurational entropy~\cite{berthier2014novel}.
-Finally, we show that thermodynamic and dynamic fluctuations are correlated, which amounts to validating a local version of an Adam-Gibbs-like relation.
+I numerically analyse self-induced heterogeneity by studying dynamic and static properties of statistically independent mesoscopic systems, attacking three different lines of investigations.
+As pioneered by Heuer and coworkers~\cite{buchner1999potential,la2006relation,heuer2008exploring} and illustrated in Fig.~\ref{fig:local}(a), the study of small systems grants access to fluctuations created by the specific packing adopted locally in each configuration.
+Also key to our study is the use of the swap Monte Carlo algorithm~\cite{ninarello2017models} which provides fast equilibration down to the experimental glass transition and allows to probe, for the first time, local fluctuations in the appropriate temperature regime.
+We first characterise the dynamics of elementary systems using isoconfigurational averaging~\cite{widmer2004reproducible} to obtain smooth time correlations for each sample.
+We measure both sample-to-sample fluctuations of the relaxation dynamics and the local lifetime of the dynamic heterogeneity, which compare well with recent experiments~\cite{paeng2015ideal,manz2018single,manz2019correlating,zhang2018spatially}.
+Second, we characterise sample-to-sample fluctuations of the Franz-Parisi free energy~\cite{franz1997phase}, which is directly related, in bulk systems, to the configurational entropy~\cite{berthier2014novel}.
+Third, we show that thermodynamic and dynamic fluctuations are correlated, which amounts to validating \revv{a local version of the Adam-Gibbs relation.}